phillipashford/tri-correlations-nc-impaired-waterways/README.md

  After several attempts, I was unable to overcome the following error from Mapbox
     `No GeoJSON features processed.
 Make sure your GeoJSON is line-delimited.`

- Upon further research I came across the following.
+ Upon further research I came across the following:
   `MTS requires that you format tileset sources as line-delimited GeoJSON.
 If you upload your  source as GeoJSON using the tilesets CLI, your source will be converted to the correct format.`

    However, I **did** upload my source as a geojson using the tilesets CLI (and in fact re-uploaded via the same means to doublecheck myself and encountered the same error on attempting to publish), so I'm stumped as to why this error occurred.